I use mixed media and sculptural freestyle to create miniature scenes that evoke faraway places, imagined timelines, and

 The works range from the simple to the intricate, showing multiple views and angles, or making a complex or abstract statement.
 Most of the artistic themes I try to portray are ones of opaque contradiction and upset reality: unexpected things happening in normal situations.
 That feeling of a midnight occurrence on a sunny afternoon.
 A shadow with no source of light.
 A sense of deja vu.
 Being in a dream from which you cannot awake.

 I am also a fiction writer, and like to shape themes similar to those above.
 Check out my work on the Fiction page.

 All works are one of a kind.
 The inspiration for most of the works is a combination of style, expression, color and texture.
 Most of the pieces are built using wood, clay, glass, foam, various paints, and in larger pieces, electrical components.

-Workshops & DIY: If you are interested in building the kinds of works you see here, I offer DIY tutorials (not kits but detailed instructions), and workshops.
-Please see the shop for the DIY sets, or view my workshops event information.
+DIY: If you are interested in building the kinds of works you see here, I offer some DIY tutorials.
+Please see the shop for the DIY sets.

 Frequently Asked Questions: